kubeflow/website/content/en/docs/aws/troubleshooting-aws.md

 If you run into CloudFormation deployment errors, you can use [troubleshooting guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/troubleshooting.html) to find a resolution.

 If you have connectivity issues with Amazon RDS, try launching mysql-client container and connecting to your RDS endpoint.
-This will let you know if you have network connectivity with the db and also if db is created properly
+This will let you know if you have network connectivity with the db and also if db is created properly.

 ```
 # Remember to change your RDS endpoint, DB username and DB Password